Here's a fun idea for you. Make a Gnome Pop-up card with a mushroom house on the inside. It's a perfect Christmas card.

 First, choose a nice print or color for the front of the card.
-My scrapbook paper was two-sided and the inner side didn’t work well as the border so I inked the edges.
-Now it works perfectly.
+My scrapbook paper was two-sided and the inner side didn't work well as the border so I inked the edges.
+Now it works perfectly as seen below.
 The size of the outer card piece is 5 inches wide by 11.5 inches long.
 Score in the middle at 5.75 inches.

 The inner card stock is 4.75 inches wide and 11 inches long.
 Score the inner card piece in the middle at 5.5 inches.
 I chose a pale blue for inner background.

 Cut out the Decorative Card Stock Pieces for the Card

 Next, cut out all the decorative card stock pieces to make the gnome, the mushroom house, the snow bank that goes behind the mushroom house, snowflakes, and trees.

 For all of these pieces, I used 65# card stock.
 Also, to make the tree a little more stable, glue two pieces together.

 Assemble the Gnome, Mushroom, and Pieces for the Card